 Anesthesia care is among the most lucrative nursing specialties.
-According to the latest salary survey by recruiting firm Locum Tenens, annual salaries for CRNAs range from $100,000 to over $190,000 and average $168,000.
+Nurse anesthetists enjoy a median annual salary of $153,780, according to the U.S. Bureau of Labor Statistics.
 Salaries vary by geographic region and practice setting and are generally best in major metropolitan areas.

-According to the Bureau of Labor Statistics Occupational Outlook Handbook, employment of RNs (including CRNAs) is projected to grow by 26% between 2010 and 2020, faster than the average for all occupations.
+According to the Bureau of Labor Statistics Occupational Outlook Handbook, employment of CRNAs is projected to grow by 25% between 2012 and 2022, considerably faster than the average for all occupations.

 There is currently a shortage of qualified CRNAs in the United States.
 Because these professionals provide cost-effective services in an era when health care facilities are scrambling to contain rising costs, demand for CRNA services is likely to rise.
 In addition, nurse anesthetists play an important role in promoting patient safety and increasing health care accessibility for underserved populations.